shelbyedmonds/artsy/README.md

 ![Artsy](http://i.imgur.com/YciJ2sl.png)

 Your goal is to implement a Java application that can stitch together multiple images in a number of "artsy" ways.
-This project will make use of interfaces and Java Swing.
+This project will make use of interfaces and JavaFX.
-This will require you to lookup things in Javadoc and apply your knowledge of things like inheritance, polymorphism, anonymous classes and lambda expressions.
+This will require you to lookup things in Javadoc and apply your knowledge of things like inheritance, polymorphism, and lambda expressions.

 Part of software development is being given a goal but not necessarily being given instruction on all of the details needed to accomplish that goal.
 For example,